 - Wages and salaries for information by occupation and geographic area, plus information on skills shortages in Alberta

-- Industry profiles and outlooks of the sectors that make up Alberta’s economy
+- The industries and sectors that make up Alberta’s economy

 Here are some other sources that offer reliable LMI: